sonic-net/SONiC/doc/srv6/srv6-hld-v19.md

 ## 1.2 Configuration and Management Requirements

-1. User should be able to enable SRv6 globally or per interface
+1. User should be able to enable SRv6 globally

 2. User should be able to configure SID list for encapsulation